Droits gérés JP Campomar - Ville d'Avignon - Palais des Papes; Avignon

 The monumental residence of the pontiffs, a symbol of the Church's influence on the Christian West in the 14th century, is the largest Gothic palace in the world!

-Built in less than twenty years from 1335 onwards, it was mainly the work of two papal builders, Benedict XII and his successor Clement VI.
-There are 25 different areas to visit: state rooms, chapels, cloisters and the pope's private apartments, all decorated with priceless frescoes by Italian artist Matteo Giovannetti.
+The residence of the popes in the 14th century, construction of which began in 1335 and was completed in less than twenty years, is primarily the work of two popes known for their architectural commissions: Benedict XII and his successor, Clement VI.
+It features 25 areas open to visitors: state rooms, chapels, a cloister, and the pope’s private apartments, adorned with priceless frescoes by the Italian artist Matteo Giovannetti.

-The monument is a UNESCO World Heritage Site.
+The monument is listed as a UNESCO World Heritage Site.

-On May 1, 2026, a new page opens for the monument, with the introduction of new discovery stories and the opening of rooms never before shown to the public!
+On May 1, 2026, a new chapter begins for the monument, with the introduction of new interpretive narratives and the opening of rooms never before shown to the public!

-This tour, which will eventually be divided into 3 themes, will be accompanied by a host of mediation tools: interactive models, documentary films, explanatory labels, new signage...
-An enhanced visitor experience, to understand everything about the history of the Palais des papes!
+This tour, which will eventually be organized around three themes, will be accompanied by numerous educational resources: interactive models, documentary films, explanatory panels, new signage… An enhanced visitor experience, designed to help you fully understand both the everyday and grand history of the Palais des Papes!

-We'd like to thank you for your understanding during this project, which will continue until spring 2027, and wish you a pleasant discovery!
+We thank you for your patience during this implementation phase, which will continue through spring 2027, and we hope you enjoy your visit!

-Over twenty rooms are now open to the public.
+More than twenty rooms are currently open to visitors.

-You can discover the audience rooms, such as the Grande Audience and the Consistoire, where major decisions were taken in the past.
+You can explore the audience chambers, such as the Grand Audience Chamber and the Consistory, where major decisions were once made.

-The ceremonial halls impress with their exceptional dimensions: the Great Clementine Chapel was the setting for solemn ceremonies, while the Grand Tinel once resounded with pontifical feasts.
+The ceremonial halls are impressive for their exceptional size: the Great Clementine Chapel hosted solemn ceremonies, while the Great Tinel once echoed with papal feasts.

-The Pope's private apartments reveal a more intimate facet of papal life, with the Papal Chamber and the famous Chambre du Cerf, adorned with secular and naturalistic frescoes unique for the period.
+The pope’s private apartments reveal a more intimate side of papal life, featuring the Pope’s Chamber and the famous Chamber of the Stag, adorned with secular and naturalistic frescoes that were unique for their time.

-The chapels of St. Martial and St. John, meanwhile, offer an exceptional setting thanks to the priceless frescoes by Italian painter Matteo Giovannetti.
+The Chapels of Saint-Martial and Saint-Jean, meanwhile, offer an exceptional setting thanks to the priceless frescoes by the Italian painter Matteo Giovannetti.

-Last but not least, the Palais terraces open onto a magnificent panorama, embracing the city of Avignon, the Rhône and the entire monument.
+Finally, the Palace’s terraces open onto a magnificent panorama, taking in the city of Avignon, the Rhône River, and the entire complex.

 NEW: THE KEYS TO THE PALACE

-Discover the Palais des Papes with your Smartphone!
+Explore the Palais des Papes with your smartphone!

-All along your tour, locate yourself on a map and access all the content: history, architecture, points of interest, subtitles for audiovisual content...
-It's up to you, using the room numbers to find your way!
+Throughout your tour, locate yourself on a site map and access all the content: history, architecture, points of interest, captions for audiovisual content… The choice is yours—just use the room numbers to find your way!

 How does it work?

-Once on site, connect to the local WIFI called _LesClefsDuPalais
+Once you’re there, connect to the local Wi-Fi network named _LesClefsDuPalais

-You don't need to download an application or a web connection.
+You don’t need to download an app or have an internet connection.

 Good to know:

-We recommend you use your headphones to fully enjoy the videos and audios.
+We recommend using headphones to fully enjoy the videos and audio

 THE PALACE GARDENS

-The gardens of the Palais des Papes are a major attraction for visitors, providing a space for relaxation and a better understanding of the Palais des Papes as a whole.
+The gardens of the Palais des Papes offer a relaxing space and provide a better understanding of the entire monument.

-Due to a large number of steps, the tour of the Palais des Papes is partially inaccessible to wheelchair users.
+Due to the large number of steps, the tour route of the Palais des Papes is partially inaccessible to wheelchair users.

 Numerous guided tours of the monument are offered throughout the year.

-The Palais des Papes has been awarded the "Accueil vélo" label.
+The Palais des Papes has been awarded the “Accueil vélo” certification.

 PRACTICAL INFORMATION

-Babies and strollers: strollers may not be used inside the monument and must be left at the cloakroom.
-Baby carriers available on loan.
+Infants and strollers: Strollers may not be used inside the monument and must be left at the coat check.
+Baby carriers are available for loan.

-TICKETS: Avignon Tourisme invites you to book your visit online by choosing your time slot.
+TICKET OFFICE: Avignon Tourisme invites you to book your visit online by selecting your time slot.

-Tickets can be purchased on site and at the tourist office for slots that are not fully booked.
+Tickets may be purchased on-site and at the tourist office for time slots that are not fully booked.

-Free admission (proof of identity will be required at ticket check-in) for children under 8, holders of a Carte mobilité inclusion invalidité (CMI) and accompanying adults (proof of identity will be required), for residents of Avignon and Montfavet every Sunday, on presentation of proof of address and proof of identity (please note that proof of identity is not required), for curator-guides, journalists, holders of a France Travail card (jobseekers + RSA beneficiaries) and Avignon residents under the age of 26 who hold a pass culture card issued by Avignon town hall.
+Free admission (proof of eligibility will be required during ticket inspection) for children under 10, holders of a Mobility Inclusion Disability Card (CMI), and one accompanying person (proof of eligibility required), for residents of Avignon and Montfavet every Saturday, Sunday, and holiday upon presentation of proof of residence and a valid ID (Note: an ID card does not constitute proof of residence), for museum docents, journalists, holders of a France Travail card (job seekers and RSA recipients), and Avignon residents under 26 years of age who hold a “Pass Culture” card issued by the Avignon City Hall.

 Access by Zou! bus: routes 902, 905, 906, 907, 915, 924, 705, 707, 708 – PEM Gare routière stop